Tigers vs. Angels Player Props Betting Odds

 Torkelson Stats

-- Torkelson will look for his fourth straight game with a hit in this matchup.
-In his last five games he is batting .263 with a double, a home run, two walks and four RBI.
+- Torkelson has hit safely in three games in a row.
+During his last five outings he is hitting .263 with a double, a home run, two walks and four RBI.

 Torkelson Recent Games